sivakumarviyalan/aiagents/README.md

 # [Python Quickstart for ADK](https://google.github.io/adk-docs/get-started/python/)

-This guide shows you how to get up and running with Agent Development Kit (ADK) for Python.
+This guide shows you how to setup and running with Agent Development Kit (ADK) for Python.
 Before you start, make sure you have the following installed:

 *   Python 3.9 or later